Plane inferno: 13 killed as burning Russian passenger jet makes emergency landing at Moscow

-At least thirteen people were killed when a Russian plane exploded into flames mid-air as it made an emergency landing at Moscow's main international airport.
+At least 13 people were killed when a Russian plane exploded into flames as it made an emergency landing at Moscow's main international airport.

 Two children are among those confirmed dead following the inferno on the Sukhoi Superjet at Sheremetyevo airport on Sunday, the Russian Investigative Committee said.